Skip to main content

 Function Parameters Return Type

-Each function looks up the variable by its Id in either the local (component) or global (subsystem) store, then returns the value cast to the appropriate type.
+Each function looks up the variable by its display name in either the local (component) or global (subsystem) store, then returns the value cast to the appropriate type.
 If the variable is not found, the type's default value is returned.

 C++